jvanmalder/SearchServices/insight-engine/README.md

 docker run -p 8983:8983 insightengine:develop
 </code>

-docker-compose files can be used to start up Insight Engine with Alfresco and Share.
-There are two docker-composes files available.
-Depending on the version you want to start either change to 5.x or 6.x.
-E.g.
+docker-compose files can be used to start up Insight Engine with Alfresco and Share E.g.

 <code>
 cd packaging/target/docker-resources/6.x